-Addiction recovery literature is consistent with this notion and offers hope: "When we look back, we realize that the things which came to us when we put ourselves in God's hands were better than anything we could have planned.
+Addiction recovery literature wraps this all together and offers hope: "When we look back, we realize that the things which came to us when we put ourselves in God's hands were better than anything we could have planned.
 Follow the dictates of a Higher Power and you will presently live in a new and wonderful world, no matter what your present circumstances!"
 (Alcoholics Anonymous, p.
 100).